What Is a BOC 3 Form?

 • The BOC-3 form is an official filing with the Federal Motor Carrier Safety Administration.

-• It is required by the FMCSA for all motor carriers, brokers, and freight forwarders operating in interstate commerce.
+• The FMCSA requires it for all motor carriers, brokers, and freight forwarders operating in interstate commerce.
 Learn About FMCSA Registration.

-• The form provides legal proof of a company’s designation of a process agent or representative in each state where the business operates.
+• The firm provides legal proof of a company’s designation as a process agent or representative in each state where the business operates.

-• Without this filing, a company cannot legally provide services across multiple states.
+• A company cannot legally provide services across multiple states without this filing.

 • The BOC-3 also requires periodic updates to ensure that the listed process agents remain active and compliant with FMCSA requirements.
 Visit Broker Authority Package.